u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/acquire_leads/lead_mining.rst

    :alt: Buy credits from the lead mining settings.

 Credits may also be purchased by navigating to the :menuselection:`Settings --> General Settings`.
-In the :guilabel:`In-App Purchases` section, under the :guilabel:`Odoo IAP` feature, click on :guilabel:`View My Services`.
+In the :guilabel:`In-App Purchases` section, under the :guilabel:`Thrive Bureau ERP IAP` feature, click on :guilabel:`View My Services`.

 .. image:: lead_mining/view-my-services-setting.png
    :align: center
-   :alt: Buy credits in the Odoo IAP settings.
+   :alt: Buy credits in the Thrive Bureau ERP IAP settings.

 .. tip::

-   Users of Odoo Online (SaaS) Enterprise automatically have free trial credits in their database to test any IAP features.
+   Users of Thrive Bureau ERP Online (SaaS) Enterprise automatically have free trial credits in their database to test any IAP features.

 .. seealso::